gwd666/myLazyVim/README.md

 # 💤 LazyVim

-This represents the `main` (or default) branch and follows my xps13 Ubuntu 20.04 WSL2 setup for [LazyVim](https://github.com/LazyVim/LazyVim).
+This represents the `main` (or default) branch and follows my Ubuntu 20.04 WSL2 on my PCs setup for [LazyVim](https://github.com/LazyVim/LazyVim).

 After removing the initial .git folder (from cloning the LazyVim/starter repo) this is now